matthewcook333/AnimatedArt-notebook/December 7.md

 1.5 hour working on smoothing out rotation speed slider and implementing path speed slider and instant feedback of animation after drawing

+0.5 hours on path hiding and thinking about drawn images and critique feedback

 ## Post-critique summary

+Overall, my interface and what I have so far is pretty good, but is not complete given a prototype.
+As I cannot easily has sample applications, I need to make sure that it is easy for a user to know how to make something.
+One way to do this is to guide them through what they should be doing next.
+One important feature for me to add is the speed sliders.
+Also, what would be nice is to allow for user-drawn images, as that would more closely express what I want to allow the user to do.
+Also, adding more animations rather than allow for chaining is a fair goal to have done by the end of the semester.

 ## Post-critique reflection

+Thank you for the feedback!
+I definitely agree that the prototype does not show exactly the power of the language, as I think I need to allow for user drawn images to really show that, as well as more animation types and relationships (e.g. nesting, chaining, etc.).
+One of the things I am currently working on is the speed sliders, and will be working on allowing for drawing the pictures after that.